-The choice of the elements to be used in determining the final grade for a course and the weighting of these elements are decided by the Bachelor of Health Sciences Program Office.
+The choice of the elements to be used in determining the final grade for a course and the weighting of these elements are decided by the instructor and the Bachelor of Health Sciences program office.
 The following elements may be used: the work of the term, including, where appropriate, essays and exercises, class tests, reports, seminar and online participation, laboratory work, and a final examination.
 Students who feel their final examination or final grade has not been accurately assessed may request a review of their work (see Academic Regulation 11).